-Fingerprinting 600,000 customers in 20 characters each
+Fingerprinting every loyalty customer in 20 characters

-How a tiny per-customer encoding turns weekly basket analysis into real-time personalised recommendations - and now also powers voucher targeting.
+How a tiny per-customer encoding turns our weekly basket analysis into real-time personalised recommendations - and now also powers voucher targeting.

 TL;DR